rdekleijn/rdekleijn.github.io/events/2025-dodgeball/index.md

 ![Location of the tournament](dodgeball-map.png)

 ## Tournament design
 The tournament will have a round-robin design.
-Each team will compete against all other teams once, with the winner being the team that wins the most games.
+Each team will compete against all other teams once, with the winner being the team that wins the most games and tie-breaking decided by number of points.
 The number of rounds will depend on the number of registered teams.
 Assuming that 7 teams register, there will be 7 rounds with one team having no game each round.
 If there are 6 teams, we will play 5 rounds.
 We expect some non-playing attendees to referee the matches being played.

 ## Who are eligible to participate?
 Participation is open to teams consisting of 6 employees from the various units of the Institute for Psychology.
-If not all units register a team, we may open up another round of registration.

 If you cannot find enough enthusiastic colleagues to form a team with, you can also register as an independent player.
 The organizers will then place you in a team.

 <!---
 As of 30 May, six teams have registered: